xiix0/scam/README.md

-You will remember something that you should not have forgotten.
+Day of inquiry.
+You will be subpoenaed.